glycerine/geist/README.md

 That's not a good thing.

-Because: often times a script grows up and becomes a truely hard to maintain program.
+Because: often times a script grows up and becomes a big ball of mud: a truly hard to maintain program.

 Good testing and software engineering becomes really difficult, and one faces a full rewrite of the overgrown script in another language.

-I've seen shops expend years of effort by multiple people on such rewrites.
+In really bad cases, I've seen shops expend years of effort by multiple people on such rewrites.

 Ideally a script that has grown up should be re-written in a language with good tooling, static type checking,